oscarcauich/learning-journal/lj-day-02.md

 git commit -m {'commit description'} - This stores the current contents of the index in a new commit along with a log message from the user describing the changes.
 git push {origin} + {master} - This updates remote refs using local refs, while sending objects necessary to complete the given refs.

 We were introduced a bit on CSS, learned how to properly link an external css file to our html page.
-We also learn linking external JS files in to our html files.
+We also learned linking external JS files in to our html files.